HL7/fhir-shorthand/input/pagecontent/reference.md

 ### FSH Language Basics

-#### Formal Grammar
+#### Grammar

-The grammar of FSH has been described using [ANTLR4](https://www.antlr.org/) (see [Appendix](#appendix-formal-grammar-informative)).
+The grammar of FSH has been described using [ANTLR](https://www.antlr.org/) (see [Appendix](#appendix-fsh-grammar-informative)).
 The ANTLR grammar captures the syntax of FSH, but is not a complete specification of for the language, since FSH defines the additional validation criteria for rules and items, and the behavior of rules in terms of FHIR artifacts.

 If there is discrepancy between the grammar and the FSH language description, the language description is considered correct until the discrepancy is clarified and addressed.